 Step Five – Add the stuffed peppers in the slow cooker.
 I try not to let them rest on the sides of the slow cooker, but most of the time they end up falling over later.

-- These can certainly be considered a full meal in one pepper, but if you’re looking to add a bit more to it, you can create a few appetizers like cauliflower bites, sauteed zucchini bites, or a chickpea salad.
+- These can certainly be considered a full meal in one pepper, but you can serve with a green salad and garlic bread!

-- When it comes to toppings, you can try a variety of ideas such as a dollop of sour cream, diced tomatoes, salsa, bacon bits, or a dash of fresh parsley.
+- When it comes to toppings, you can try a variety of ideas such as a dollop of sour cream, diced tomatoes, salsa, bacon bits, or cheddar cheeese.

 Recipe FAQs

 Add any remaining peppers to an airtight container or tupperware dish and keep them in the fridge for up to 4 days.
-You can reheat them in the oven until warm throughout.
+You can reheat them in the oven or microwave until warm throughout.

-Raw meat in stuffed peppers does work well, but you will end up with more of a meatloaf texture than a crumbly filling.
+Raw meat in stuffed peppers does work well, but the texture will be more like a meatloaf than a crumbly filling.

 Slow Cooker Stuffed Peppers {Beef and Rice}